ifatess/ruotonggao/gender.md

   headline: 3 - Prototype
   slug: ''
   content: 'Next, considering the playability and innovation, we decided on Draft
-    1 to refine for further design.
-I designed a #prototype with Rhino &amp; Keyshot, and a user interface.'
+    1 to refine for further design.<br>I designed a #prototype with Rhino &amp; Keyshot, and a #user interface.'
 - template: full-width-media-element
   block: media-1
   caption: Prototype